-There are obvious podcasts for art teachers, and then there are the hidden nuggets that you might have missed.
-Here are 3 podcasts for art teachers that we think you should definitely know about.
+There are obvious podcasts for art teachers, and then there are the hidden gem that you might have missed.
+Here are 3 unexpected art teacher podcasts that we think you should definitely know about.

 Skill-Based Art: A Learning Resource for Art Students & Artist-Teachers™

 Brought to you by a high school art teacher from Australia, Emilio brings key art education issues to life with a delightful accent.

 Emilio’s interviews are thoughtful and well-planned.
 He keeps his guests focused on interesting questions and there is less rambling than you find in other more free-form podcasts.
 Having been interviewed by him myself, I know that he is very well-prepared and sends a pretty intensive questionnaire prior to recording his episodes.

 Additionally, his guests are experts in their field.
 He has a particular focus on atelier training in art classrooms, and his interviewees include some of the most respected artist-teachers in the world.
 His guests include Daniel Graves, Paul Ingbretson, Catherine Lack, Iliya Mirochnik, and many others.

 Emilio is also very thorough with his podcasts, which are known to last hours.
 So, if you are looking for a deep dive into contemporary art education issues, this is the podcast for you.

 Paul Ingbretson Talks About Painting